mllauderback/xorls-v2/README.md

 This will compile your project and store the build artifacts in the `dist/` directory.
 By default, the production build optimizes your application for performance and speed.

 ## Testing (Coming soon)
-All components should have their own `.spec.ts` file for unit tests.
-All services should have their own `.spec.ts` file for unit tests.
+All components and services should have their own separate files for unit tests.
 Each store should have its own separate files for unit testing mock selectors and reducers, and a file for integration tests.

 ### Running unit tests